Why teach current events?

 Editor's note: This story includes many activity ideas for teachers who teach "current events."
 If you're looking for additional ideas, be sure to check out the Education World Lesson Planning story, Twenty-five ideas for using current events across the curriculum.

 "All I know is what I read in newspapers."

 Indeed, TV news and the Internet aside, those famous words spoken by humorist Will Rogers ring truer today than ever.
-Rogers wouldn't recognize the newspaper of the 1990s --- the variety of news it offers; the abundance of photos; the text peppered with charts, graphs, and maps.
+Rogers wouldn't recognize the newspaper of the 1990s, when this article was originally written - or of 2016.
+The variety of news offered; the abundance of photos; the text peppered with charts, graphs, and maps, in print and online.
 Today more than ever, the newspaper is a source for all one needs to know.

 And, more than ever, teachers recognize the usefulness and importance of "using the news" -- and of developing students who have good newsreading skills and an awareness of current events.
 Among the benefits students often cite, "current events" programs

 Indeed, the newspaper has been regarded as a useful tool for teaching students about current events for more than 200 years!
 The Portland Eastern Herald recorded on June 8, 1795, that

 "Much has been said and written on the utility of newspapers; but one principal advantage which might be derived from these publications has been neglected; we mean that of reading them in schools."

 For children to become competent lifelong learners, they must learn how to use nonfiction materials to expand their knowledge base, solve problems, and make decisions.

 That point was made by Edward F. DeRoche, dean of the School of Education at the University of San Diego in his book The Newspaper: A Reference for Teachers and Librarians (ABC-CLIO, Inc., 1991).

 A large body of research supports the use of newspapers and current events as teaching tools, says DeRoche.
 Among the research he sites: